The Hermeneutics of Data and Historical Writing (Fall 2011 version)

 Our theoretical and prescriptive remarks thus far will benefit from a concrete example: in this case, one that explores the history of the user.
 The notion of the user has become ubiquitous.
 We live in an era of usernames, user experiences, and user-centered design; we tacitly sign end-user license agreements when we install software; we read user guides to figure out how to get our software to do what we want.
 But our omnipresent conception of ourselves as users obscures the history of the term.

-Permalink for this paragraph 3 As previously discussed, it is now takes only seconds to take this seed of inquiry (the history of a term), and see the relationship between the presence of that term and any other similar terms in Google’s N-gram viewer.
+¶ 20 Leave a comment on paragraph 20 3 As previously discussed, it is now takes only seconds to take this seed of inquiry (the history of a term), and see the relationship between the presence of that term and any other similar terms in Google’s N-gram viewer.

-Permalink for this paragraph 0 Needless to say, this is not historical evidence of sufficient (if any) rigor to support historical knowledge claims.
+¶ 22 Leave a comment on paragraph 22 0 Needless to say, this is not historical evidence of sufficient (if any) rigor to support historical knowledge claims.
 For one, Google’s data is proprietary and exactly what is or not included in it is unclear.
 Perhaps more importantly, this graph does not indicate anything interesting about why the term “user” spiked as it did—the real question that historians want to answer.
 But these are not reasons to discard the tool or to avoid writing about it.
 Historians might well start framing research questions this way, with quick uses of the N-gram viewer or other tools.
 Conventionally, this work would remain invisible, and only “real” data would appear in published work only in support an argument of influence or causation.
 But foregrounding such preliminary work will help readers to understand the genesis of the question, flag any possible framework errors, identify any category mistakes, and perhaps inspire them to think about how to apply such techniques in their own work.

-Permalink for this paragraph 0 To investigate the user in more detail, one can use other online corpora to generate a series of radically different interpretive views.
+¶ 23 Leave a comment on paragraph 23 0 To investigate the user in more detail, one can use other online corpora to generate a series of radically different interpretive views.
 For example, searching in the Time Magazine Corpus allows one to see all of the collocates (words that appear within a specified number of words from the search term) and display counts by decade.

-Permalink for this paragraph 0 Column B in Figure 2 lists most words within four words of “user”.
+¶ 25 Leave a comment on paragraph 25 0 Column B in Figure 2 lists most words within four words of “user”.
 So it’s obvious, for example, that “drug” appears within 4 words of “user” 32 times.
 To better make sense of these results, the collocates were coded into two categories (column A): those that have to do with drugs and those that have to do with technology.
 There are a few at the bottom that remain uncategorized, but which most likely would be considered technology uses of the term.
 To draw attention to the patterns in the data, cells in the sheet with two hits have been coded dark green; those with more than two hits.

-Permalink for this paragraph 0 On the whole, the chart “users” lends itself to some quick observations.
+¶ 26 Leave a comment on paragraph 26 0 On the whole, the chart “users” lends itself to some quick observations.
 As far as the Time Magazine corpus suggests, the growth around the term “user” happened for both drugs and technology around the same time.
 The first technology term to appear is telephony, which perhaps suggests that the rise of the “user” may have may have less to do with the rise of computing (our typical conception of it now) than the rise of networks.

-Permalink for this paragraph 0 But going beyond the data—making sense of it—can be facilitated by additional expertise in ways that our usually much more naturally circumscribed historical data has generally not required.
+¶ 27 Leave a comment on paragraph 27 0 But going beyond the data—making sense of it—can be facilitated by additional expertise in ways that our usually much more naturally circumscribed historical data has generally not required.
 Owens blogged about this research while it was in progress, describing what he was interested in, how he got his data, how he was working with it.
 Over the next week the post was viewed over two hundred times; twenty-two researchers and librarians tweeted about the post; some left comments.
 For example, Rob Townsend, Research Director for the American Historical Association commented that the post was “a fantastic use (and contextualization) of Google n-gram data”.

 There has been no aversion to using data for historical research.
 But historians are beginning to use data on new scales, and combine different kinds of data that ranges widely over typical disciplinary boundaries.
 The ease and increasing presence of data, in terms of both digitized and increasingly born digital research materials, means that—irrelevant of historical field—the historian faces new methodological challenges.
 Approaching these materials in a context sensitive way requires substantial amounts of time and energy devoted to how exactly we can interpret data, and how it should be incorporated into our writing.
 We have argued that historians deliberately and explicitly share examples of how they are finding and manipulating data in their research with greater methodological transparency in order to promote the spirit of humanistic inquiry and interpretation.

-Permalink for this paragraph 0 Gathering data, working with and representing it, and of course writing about it, should be required of all historians in training–not just those in digital history or new media courses–to best use the new kinds of historical sources/data that have opened up new avenues of inquiry for virtually every historical specialty.
+¶ 33 Leave a comment on paragraph 33 0 Gathering data, working with and representing it, and of course writing about it, should be required of all historians in training–not just those in digital history or new media courses–to best use the new kinds of historical sources/data that have opened up new avenues of inquiry for virtually every historical specialty.
 Of course not all research projects will require facility with data.
 But just as historians learn to find, collect, organize, and make sense of the traditional sources, they also need to learn to acquire, manipulate, analyze, and represent data.
 Access to historical sources makes the historical record in the twenty-first century looks rather different than it has ever before.
 Writing about history needs to evolve as well.

-Permalink for this paragraph 0 About the authors: Fred Gibbs is assistant professor of history at George Mason University and director of digital scholarship at the Roy Rosenzweig Center for History and New Media.
+¶ 34 Leave a comment on paragraph 34 0 About the authors: Fred Gibbs is assistant professor of history at George Mason University and director of digital scholarship at the Roy Rosenzweig Center for History and New Media.
 Trevor Owens is a digital archivist at the Library of Congress.
 He also teaches digital history at American University.

 - Michel, Jean-Baptiste, Yuan Kui Shen, Aviva Presser Aiden, Adrian Veres, Matthew K. Gray, The Google Books Team, Joseph P. Pickett, et al. “Quantitative Analysis of Culture Using Millions of Digitized Books.”
 Science 331, no. 6014 (January 14, 2011): 176 -182. ↩